Victoria Falls Facts

 Two small but vital National Parks presently lie along its banks.
 These bear the names of Victoria Falls National Park, and Mosi-oa-Tunya National Park.
 Though locally important, both nevertheless have a combined total area of only around 33.9 sq mi (89 sq km).

 These contain large numbers of wildlife, both in species and individuals.
-This include sizeable populations of Cape Buffalo, giraffe, elephants, lions, and several types of antelopes.
+This includes sizeable populations of Cape Buffalo, giraffe, elephants, lions, and several types of antelopes.
 Smaller but relatively significant numbers of leopards and cheetahs also appear here.

 Vervet monkeys also live within the parks in large numbers, along with various baboons.
 Crocodiles and hippos additionally thrive in the waters approaching the beautiful Victoria Falls.
 Dozens of species of birds, including raptors further inhabit the parks.

 The surrounding environment, meanwhile, mostly consists of mopane woodland savannah.
-Less sizeable, but nonetheless important, areas of woodlands and scrubland also dots the surrounding region.
+Less sizeable, but nonetheless important, areas of woodlands and scrubland also dot the surrounding region.
 A thriving rainforest also appears, due to the moisture.